mertarmagan/Mauris-Graph-Language/README.md

 ## Built With

-* [Lex](http://dinosaur.compilertools.net/lex/index.html) - A Lexical Analyzer Generator, used for defining tokens
+* [Lex](http://dinosaur.compilertools.net/lex/index.html) (A Lexical Analyzer Generator) - used for defining tokens
-* [Yacc](http://dinosaur.compilertools.net/yacc/index.html) - Yet Another Compiler-Compiler, used for parsing our language according to tokens from Lex
+* [Yacc](http://dinosaur.compilertools.net/yacc/index.html) (Yet Another Compiler-Compiler) - used for parsing our language according to tokens from Lex